Isle of Wight Guru

 You can always hike back up the hill and return to the suggested route.

 Other attractions that tend to have longer queues are the diggers (next to the toboggan run) and the boats (near to the African themed playground).
-If those are your priority then I would head straight for them at 10am.
-We also waited for a few minutes to use the ice rink.
+If those are your priority, then I would head straight for them at 10am.

 Most of the other things at Robin Hill are the sort of attraction that don't queue for, such as playgrounds, bouncy pillows and mazes.